 Not all services during a dialysis visit are included in the ESRD bundle.
 Certain lab work, medications, and high-cost outlier services can be billed separately when properly documented.
 CMS provides high-cost outlier payments when there are unusual variations in the type or amount of medically necessary care.
 Practices that fail to track and bill for these separately billable items leave revenue on the table every month.

-How the ESRD Prospective Payment System Affects Your Revenue
+How the ESRD Prospective Payment System Impacts Your Revenue

 Medicare’s ESRD Prospective Payment System (PPS) bundles a defined set of services into a single per-treatment payment for dialysis facilities.
 For 2026, CMS finalized the ESRD PPS base rate at $281.71, reflecting a 2.1 percent increase from the 2025 rate.
 Total payments across approximately 7,600 ESRD facilities are projected to reach $16.8 billion.